 We rounded the corner to Cressman’s, the general store that had been in operation since 1904.
 Instead of seeing the brown barn and white building with the cheery “Cressman’s” sign we saw jagged rebar and smoking piles of rubble.
 We had known that Cressman’s had burned, but were still not prepared to see the graveyard of what was.
 The whole mountain side behind and in front of the beloved general store was gone.
 No trees, no homes, nothing but ash and darkness.

 As a child I remember being able to barely see out of the backseat window.
 When we would drive to my family’s cabin in Shaver, I always knew we were close when the tall trees began fill the frame of the window, the only things I could really see from my child sized point of view.
-I will always have the memory of that drive burned into my mind, which I will cherish forever since the same drive nearly 20 years later is now legitimately burned, and will take years to regrow.
+I will always have the memory of that drive burned into my mind, which I will cherish forever since the same drive nearly twenty years later is now legitimately burned, and will take years to regrow.
 My children will never experience these forests the way I did.

 We drove into where my family’s cabins stood and I began to cry.
 They were still there.
 There was no fire immediately surrounding them; they have a chance!
-Since my grandfather had not planned to be evacuated for more than 2 days (none of us saw this coming) Chris and I retrieved some belongings for him to make his extended stay away from home more comfortable.
+Since my grandfather had not planned to be evacuated for more than two days (none of us saw this coming) Chris and I retrieved some belongings for him to make his extended stay away from home more comfortable.
 As we locked up his door we both took a moment and listened.
 There was silence.
 No animals, wind, or even fire crackled.
 The earie lack of noise was similar to that of a fresh snowstorm, insulating the ground and absorbing any noise big or small.
 I had wished this was a snowstorm.

-After checking the status on another 30+ homes and neighborhoods we finally arrived at the Neely house.
+After checking the status on another thirty plus homes and neighborhoods we finally arrived at the Neely house.
 She was still there, looking warm and inviting just as usual.
 Mama Neely had not been home in a month due to her car accident, so everything was left as-was from that morning she had headed out to work, anticipating returning home later.
 I cried.
 I walked inside and sat on the stairs that lead up to the bedrooms and began sobbing.
 I was overcome with gratefulness that our home had been spared thus far, remembering our friends’ homes down the mountain who did not share the same fate.
 Chris turned the generator on and we began to search high and low for mom’s cat, Leia.
 Unsuccessful, I left food and water out for her in case she made an appearance.

 The Belly of the Beast